mayope/keycloakmigration/README.md

         enabled: false
         lastName: Lukas

+# Parameter substitution
+This format supports substitution of environment variables for dynamic content.
+The hash however will not include the resolved variable and just encode the file as a hash.
+### Example

+    id: initial-keycloak
+    author: klg71
+    realm: master
+    changes:
+    - addUser:
+        name: test
+        enabled: true
+        emailVerified: true
+        attributes:
+          test:
+          - ${JAVA_HOME}
+          - test2

+This will replace `${JAVA_HOME}` with the system variable JAVA_HOME present at runtime

 # Supported migrations
 This are the currently implemented commands.
 I hope I can find the time to implement more of them.